BitPolito/schnorr-sig/README.md

 **Syntax**: `schnorr_verify.py -s <signature> -p <public_key> -m <message>`

 - #### Schnorr tester
-`schnorr_test.py` is the BIP340 reference implementation minimally changed to perform a test from the `test-vector.csv`. <br>
+`schnorr_test.py` is the BIP340 reference implementation minimally changed to perform a test from the [test vectors](https://github.com/bitcoin/bips/blob/master/bip-0340/test-vectors.csv).
-See <https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki> and the reference implementation at <https://github.com/bitcoin/bips/tree/master/bip-0340>.

-All the functions used in those scripts are collected in the library `schnorr_lib.py`.
+**Note:** All the functions used in those scripts are collected in the library `schnorr_lib.py`.

 ## How to install and run code
 We used Python3 to write these scripts.